wuxc/pywin32doc/md/PyCTreeCtrl.md

   - [GetItem](PyCTreeCtrl.md#pyctreectrlgetitem)

-    Retrieves the details of an items attributes.&nbsp;
+    Retrieves the details of an items attributes\.&nbsp;

   - [SetItem](PyCTreeCtrl.md#pyctreectrlsetitem)

-    Sets some of all of an items attributes.&nbsp;
+    Sets some of all of an items attributes\.&nbsp;

   - [GetItemState](PyCTreeCtrl.md#pyctreectrlgetitemstate)

-    Retrieves the state of an item.&nbsp;
+    Retrieves the state of an item\.&nbsp;

   - [SetItemState](PyCTreeCtrl.md#pyctreectrlsetitemstate)

-    Sets the state of an item.&nbsp;
+    Sets the state of an item\.&nbsp;

   - [GetItemImage](PyCTreeCtrl.md#pyctreectrlgetitemimage)

-    Retrieves the index of an items images.&nbsp;
+    Retrieves the index of an items images\.&nbsp;

   - [SetItemImage](PyCTreeCtrl.md#pyctreectrlsetitemimage)

-    Sets the index of an items images.&nbsp;
+    Sets the index of an items images\.&nbsp;

   - [SetItemText](PyCTreeCtrl.md#pyctreectrlsetitemtext)

-    Changes the text of a list view item or subitem.&nbsp;
+    Changes the text of a list view item or subitem\.&nbsp;

   - [GetItemText](PyCTreeCtrl.md#pyctreectrlgetitemtext)

-    Retrieves the text of a list view item or subitem.&nbsp;
+    Retrieves the text of a list view item or subitem\.&nbsp;

   - [GetItemData](PyCTreeCtrl.md#pyctreectrlgetitemdata)

-    Retrieves the application-specific value associated with an item.&nbsp;
+    Retrieves the application-specific value associated with an item\.&nbsp;

   - [SetItemData](PyCTreeCtrl.md#pyctreectrlsetitemdata)